kapfenho/iam-deployer/README.markdown

 There is an additional script you can use for changing values that are spread over multiple config files: `changeconf.sh`.
 Calling this script with one paramter will search that value in all your config files, a second parameter is used for changing those occurences.
-Exchanging the hostname is easy using the sctipt.
+Changing the hostname is simple using the script:

+    # check occurences
+    ./changeconf.sh iam2.agoracon.at

+    # check result, then change with:
+    ./changeconf.sh iam2.agoracon.at iam3.example.com

+Changing the installation path:

+    # ./changeconf.sh /appl/iam /usr/iam

 The location of your image folder needs to be specified in those
 variables: